Mirrasol/Url-Shortener/README.md

 Built with Django and Django REST Framework, PostgreSQL, designed with Bootstrap5.

 ## Features

   - register and login to shorten a URL and save it for future usage;
   - check the list of your previously saved URLS;
   - connect to the API with GET/POST requests to check the registered users, your saved URLs or to get a new shortened URL.

 ## Installation

 This project is built using Django and DRF as the main frameworks.
-Please refer to the pyproject.toml file for the full list of required dependencies.
+Please refer to the requirements.txt for the full list of required dependencies.

 1) Download the package from GitHub:

 `git clone git@github.com:Mirrasol/Url-Shortener.git`

-2) Install using uv from your console:
+2) Set up the project with Docker:

-`make install`
+`docker compose up --build`

 or set your own virtual environment using pip and other package managers.